any-docs/css/content/reference/properties/mask-border-outset/index.md

 ```

 > [!NOTE]
-> The {{cssxref("mask-border")}} page features a working example (using the out-of-date prefixed border mask properties supported in Chromium), so you can get an idea of the effect.
+> The `mask-border` page features a working example (using the out-of-date prefixed border mask properties supported in Chromium), so you can get an idea of the effect.

 ## Specifications